sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 EVERY - SINGLE - WORD.
 There are very few open ended questions in an interview so it is always possible to narrow down the scope of the answer.
 'Tell us a bit about yourself', in the beginning of many interviews is as open as it gets and even this one is not necessarily a license to speak at length about your captaincy for your high school basketball team 10 years ago (unless you are applying for a basketball/sports analytics company).
 Almost every other question is more specific.
 'Tell us about a time when you made a mistake on the job'.
 And if necessary, clarify

-## To go in depth technology / skills - to demonstrate understanding of it
+## To go deep into your skills when it comes to it

 In depth might mean technical knowledge in a technical interview, intuitive knowledge in a behavioral question.
 This will depend on the background / expertise of the interviewrs in the room (read below for more about how to address multiple interviewers).
 This is especially important in a [conversational style interview](https://www.randstad.ca/employers/workplace-insights/talent-management/conversational-interviewing-the-best-way-to-conduct-job-interviews/) where it is easy to lose sight of the significance of demonstrating your expertise.

-## You hear yourself speak
+## You hear yourself speak and check your own body language

 Do you sound credible?
 Are you repeating yourself?
 Are you using terms such as 'like I said'.

 ## Both interviewers are happy

 In a technical interview there is usually more than 1.
+A useful heuristic is to

 # Don't Assume